FerenczD/CTCSS-tone-encoder/README.md

 # CTCSS-tone-encoder
-Code created to implement a CTCSS tone encoder board into a Yaesu radio as part of a Electronics Technician internship position
+Code created to implement a CTCSS tone encoder board into a amateur Yaesu radio

 Code was created to run on a PIC16 chip